lupyuen/lupyuen.github.io/src/ikea.md

         read(fd, &ch, 1);
         printf("%02x  ", ch);

-        //  Append to response frame after shifting the bytes.
+        //  Append to Sensor Data Frame after shifting the bytes.
         //  We always append bytes to the frame (instead of replacing bytes)
         //  because UART is unreliable and bytes may be dropped. for (int i = 0; i < sizeof(frame) - 1; i++) {